ruedakax/soundsxpected/README.md

 # soundsxpected
-get the bands that will be in a festival in order to get the songs from their latest set using two API REST services.
+get the latest show set list of any band or artist!